AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  dataset.table_name;
 WHERE
- SUBSTR(table_column_name,number of letter to in textstring to start with,number of letters to pull out) = condition;
+ SUBSTR(table_column_name,number of letter in textstring to start with,number of letters to pull out) = condition;
 ```
 ### Removing Spaces in a Textstring
 ```